 Paying your dedicated caregivers on time is non-negotiable, but it can be a huge challenge when you’re waiting weeks or even months for payments from clients and insurance providers.
 Managing your cash flow effectively is the key to meeting payroll every single time without the stress.
 It’s all about understanding your financial rhythm and having a solid plan in place for those inevitable gaps between paying your team and getting paid.
 Here are five steps to help you get a handle on your payroll cash flow.

-Understand Your Payment Cycles
+Map Out Your Payment and Billing Cycles

 The first step is to get a clear picture of when money comes in and when it goes out.
 You likely pay your caregivers every week or two, but you might not see revenue from their work for 30, 60, or even 90 days.
 This timing mismatch is the root of most payroll-related cash flow problems.
 Remember, your total payroll costs are more than just hourly wages; they also include employment taxes, insurance, and benefits.
 Map out your expected income and all your payroll expenses on a calendar so you can see exactly when you’ll have shortfalls and plan for them ahead of time.